znuny/Znuny4OTRS-Repo/doc/en/technical.md

 - normalized
 - centralized

-The issue with the OTRS HTML frontend is that a lot of views have its own quirks.
+The issue with the OTRS HTML frontend is that a lot of views have their own quirks.
 Here are some examples:

 - Different IDs for the same fields in different views, like "NewStateID" and "StateID" etc.
 - Sometimes mixed values and IDs in Queue selection like "1||Postmaster"
-- Diffrent ways of setting values, like RichText with CKEditor enabled or not
+- Different ways of setting values, like RichText with CKEditor enabled or not
 - DynamicFields

 and so on.

-## .Module
+## Module()

-Returns the module for a Action or View.
+Returns the module for an action or view.

 Example:
 ```